§ 44-34.1-1. Excise tax phase-out.

 |fiscal years 2003, 2004|

 for fiscal years 2008, 2009 and 2010 the exemption and the state fiscal year reimbursement shall be increased, at a minimum, to the maximum amount to the nearest two hundred and fifty dollar ($250) increment within the allocation of one and twenty-two hundredths percent (l.22%) of net terminal income derived from video lottery games pursuant to the provisions of § 42-61-15, and in no event shall the exemption in any fiscal year be less than the prior fiscal year.

-for fiscal year 2011 and thereafter, the exemption shall be five hundred dollars ($500).
+(i) For fiscal year 2011 through fiscal year 2017, the exemption shall be five hundred dollars ($500).
 Cities and towns may provide an additional exemption; provided, however, any such additional exemption shall not be subject to reimbursement.

 (2) The excise tax phase-out shall provide levels of assessed value reductions until the tax is eliminated or reduced as provided in this chapter.

 (3) Current exemptions shall remain in effect as provided in this chapter.

 (4) The excise tax rates and ratios of assessment shall be maintained at a level identical to the level in effect for fiscal year 1998 for each city, town, and fire district; provided, in the town of Johnston, the excise tax rate and ratios of assessment shall be maintained at a level identical to the level in effect for fiscal year 1999 levels and the levy of a city, town, or fire district shall be limited to the lesser of the maximum taxable value or net assessed value for purposes of collecting the tax in any given year.
 Provided, however, for fiscal year 2011 through fiscal year 2017, the rates and ratios of assessment may be less than but not more than the rates described in this subsection (4).